prod-feng/Netlink-taskstats/README.md

 # Netlink-taskstats
-This is a simplified Python module to fetch the TASKSTATS info from the Linux kernel.
+This is a simple Python module to fetch the TASKSTATS info from the Linux kernel.

 You can run it with the command line: